PRO-2684/gadgets/scrollbar_mod/README.md

     - Using nested CSS
     - Changing default scrollbar width from 7px to 8px
     - Use hash object to replace `if-else`s
+    - Also set `height` property so as to apply the style to horizontal scrollbars as well
     - ...More
 - Detailed documentation